JoschiZ/WCL-TS-Components/README.md

 ___
 ### Markdown
-You can write Markdown in external `.md` files and directly import them into your typescript source.
+Markdown from external `.md` files can be directly imported into your components.
 The content of those files will be included in the transpiled `.component.js` as a raw string

 ```ts